Our history

 In 2003, Xstrata doubled in size with the $2.9 billion takeover of Australian copper, coal, zinc and lead mining and processing company, MIM Holdings Limited.

-The acquisition included the:
+The acquisition included:

 We continued to develop our world-class copper and zinc-lead resources at Mount Isa and Ernest Henry mines, and our operations at the Port of Townsville as the export gateway for our integrated North Queensland supply chain.